Yes2dotAfrica Campaign

 African Union Commission

-Presented the .africa proposal as integral to Africa's digital transformation agenda and AU institutional branding.
+Presented the .Africa proposal as integral to Africa's digital transformation agenda and AU institutional branding.

 UNECA

-United Nations Economic Commission for Africa — highlighted .africa's role in inclusive economic growth and digital equity.
+United Nations Economic Commission for Africa — highlighted .Africa's role in inclusive economic growth and digital equity.

 African Development Bank